GeoffCox/geoffcox.github.io/MinimalAndComplete.md

 - You are forced to think carefully through the purpose and requirements of the interface.

 ## Tips

+- Write out the code you expect most callers to use.
+Put yourself in the caller's shoes.
 - Minimal and complete can quickly become difficult when convenience methods are added.
-Write out the code you expect most callers to use and then consider if the convenient methods are really needed, or if the inconvenient methods can be improved.
+Consider if the convenient methods are really needed, or if the inconvenient methods can be made easier to call.
 - Be aware of false need.
-Often knowing the constraints of the implementation will cause developers to violate minimal and complete in the interface.
+Sometimes knowing the constraints of the implementation will cause developers to violate minimal and complete.